 I would highly suggest that you get set up with Slack to get everyone on your team on the same page.
 It’s a great communication tool and it allows you to create a virtual office, where everyone can easily access and communicate with your entire organization.

 As far as managing client projects, my agency uses Service Provider Pro, which so far has been great for keeping all of our team and client communication in one place.
-Basecamp and Project Bubble are also good options.
+Basecamp and ProProfs Project are also good options.
 Find one that meets your needs and use the data to determine whether or not your team is being productive.
 Everything is time stamped, so you should be able to determine whether or not specific tasks are taking too long to complete.
 Use this data to hold your team accountable.
 (Note: I am not affiliated with any of these services and I pay for the software we use.
 These are just options that I trust, and not a sponsored plug.)

 Have you ever fired an SEO client?
 I have, on multiple occasions, and I can tell you that it can be the best thing for your business sometimes.